jdh8/wbridge5.book/we-open/notrump/transfer/README.md

 </dl>

 ### Transfer to clubs 2♠! ###
-The special 1NT-2♠; \*-3♦ auctions shows a slam try with 5+ cards in both minors.
+The special 1NT-2♠; \*-3♦ auctions show a slam try with 5+ cards in both minors.
 This is the only possible case of only 5 cards in clubs.

 #### Relay 3♣ ####